CODERORCA/WEATHER-API/README.md

 # WEATHER-API

+This is a little project trying out to fetch data in form of an API to project a weather forecast using Python tkinter package.

+With this API you can:

+- Type a location of your choice into the search bar
+- Get current time, the timezone and the exact coordinates of the specified location
+- Get current weather information such as Temperature, Humidity, Pressure, Wind Speed and a Description
+- Get a weather forecast for the next 6 days
+- Retrieve data about the average temperature during day and nighttime

   Before you open the API there are important information you should be aquainted with

 // Table of content
 1. Install the API